leotorrez/LeoTools/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/F1F7ULKBY)
-# 4.6 NEWS

-- Shader hashes changed for offset.ini so update it to the 3.5 version to fix- Check it in releases.
-- ORFix needs updating a single hash.
-Get the latest orfix.ini to solve the issue

 # LeoTools
 Modding tools for GIMI, SRMI and HIMI (Most likely applicable to 3dmigoto modding in general yet not directly supported)